monica22schmidt/X-Team-18/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The program would start off by asking if the user wants to create a new phonebook entry, search for an entry, or remove an entry.

+Create new phonebook entry - Prompts user for name, department, home, mobile, and work numbers

+Search for an entry -  Prompts for the name of the person

+Remove an entry - Prompts for the name of the person

+After the first entry is picked you will be prompted again to pick 1 of the 3 options but an additional option will be available and that is exit.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.